Money, money, money, money! It’s what makes the world go round!

 Taking a radical look at your bills and debts, switching jobs, getting another job, moving house?

-It not may be something you want to do, but it may just swing things to change your circumstances so you have cash spare at the end of each month.
+It might not be something you want to do, but it may just swing things to change your circumstances so you have cash spare at the end of each month.

 Then, on the off chance that after paying the bills and the extras that get thrown at you through the month, you might actually manage to save.
 Fantastic!